Amazon S3: Amazon S3 storage classes

 The Amazon S3 Glacier storage classes above are distinct from Amazon Glacier, which is a separate product with its own APIs.

 File size limits

-An object in S3 can be between 0 bytes and 5TB.
-If an object is larger than 5TB, it must be divided into chunks prior to uploading.
-When uploading, Amazon S3 allows a maximum of 5GB in a single upload operation; hence, objects larger than 5GB must be uploaded via the S3 multipart upload API.
+An object in S3 can be between 0 bytes and 5 TB.
+If an object is larger than 5 TB, it must be divided into chunks prior to uploading.
+When uploading, Amazon S3 allows a maximum of 5 GB in a single upload operation; hence, objects larger than 5 GB must be uploaded via the S3 multipart upload API.

+Scale

+As of 2024, S3 stores 400 trillion objects, serves 150 million requests per second, and peaks at about 1 petabyte per second in bandwidth.